-If you want to revisit our speaker guide to read more about presentations specifications and our expectations to your presentation, you can download the guide that applies to you here.
+If you want to revisit our speaker guide to read more about presentations specifications and our expectations for your presentation, you can download the guide that applies to you here.

-When preparing your presentation, you can consult with Seth Godin’s “How to fix really bad PowerPoints” to avoid the most common mistakes when making presentations (unless you are a preso wizard).
+When preparing your presentation, you can consult with Seth Godin’s “How to fix really bad PowerPoints” to avoid the most common mistakes (unless you are already a preso wizard).

-We urge you to leave out slides with complex tables and technical explanations and specifications.
-Our experience is that it is a killer for the audience to decode, and often it is simply too hard to relate to these types of slides.
+Leave out slides with complex tables and technical explanations and specifications.
+Our experience is that it is a killer for the audience to decode.

 Why make people fall asleep when you can make them laugh or even feel enlightened, right?

-Traveler’s tip 1: Copenhagen has one airport – Kastrup Airport.
-The Airport has 3 terminals that are all within walking distance.
+Traveler’s tip 1: Copenhagen has one airport – Kastrup Airport – with 3 terminals, all within walking distance from each other.

 Traveler’s tip 2: You can use your VISA and Mastercard to purchase tickets for public transportation (Trains and Metro) at the airport.
 Additionally, the taxi’s in Copenhagen all accept credit cards.